Who's behind it

 Founder.

-I started Obsidian AI Labs because the AI tools I was looking at came in two flavours.
-Some solved a narrow slice of a workflow, like writing a subject line or summarizing a meeting.
-Useful but tiny.
-Others tried to replace a person whole.
-Not what I wanted either.
-Neither matches how I actually work, or how the small businesses around me actually work.
+I started Obsidian AI Labs because the AI tools I kept evaluating fell into two camps.
+One camp solved a narrow slice, like writing a subject line or summarizing a meeting.
+Useful, tiny.
+The other camp tried to replace a person whole.
+Neither matched how I actually work, or how the small businesses around me work.
 So I built something different for myself first, and I use it every day.

-The thing that got me into security in the first place was wanting to understand how systems actually run.
-What kept me there for nine years was the problem-solving.
-There are a million tools in the world and you figure out the right one, or you build one.
-That turned out to be exactly the right mindset for wiring AI into a real business, and over the last year I did that for my own operation.
-Most days it gives me back two to four hours I used to spend on admin.
+What got me into security was wanting to understand how systems actually run.
+What kept me there for a decade was the problem-solving.
+A million tools in the world, your job is to figure out the right one or build one.
+That turned out to be exactly the right mindset for wiring AI into a real business.
+Over the last year I did that for my own operation, and most days it gives me back two to four hours I used to spend on admin.

 The goal isn't to replace you.
 It's to give you back capacity.
-If the owner-operator up working until 10pm can go to bed trusting that the follow-ups happened, that's the point.
-If the solo consultant afraid of the admin load on a bigger client can take the bigger client, that's the point.
-If a non-profit can spend more of their hours on their mission and fewer on a grant form they didn't know how to start, that's the point.
-What you choose to do with that capacity is the part I'm most excited about.
+The owner-operator up working until 10pm can go to bed trusting that the follow-ups happened.
+The solo consultant afraid of the admin load on a bigger client can take the bigger client.
+The non-profit can spend more of its hours on the mission and fewer on a grant form they didn't know how to start.
+What you choose to do with that capacity back is the part I'm most excited about.